Chest physical therapy; CPT

-Postural drainage is an important way to treat bronchiolitis (swelling and too much mucus in the airways of the lungs).
-When you do postural drainage, you get into a position that helps drain fluid out of your lungs.
-Your doctor may recommend postural drainage for you.
+Postural drainage is one way to help treat breathing problems due to swelling and too much mucus in the airways of the lungs.
+With postural drainage, you get into a position that helps drain fluid out of the lungs.
 It may help:

-A respiratory therapist, nurse, or doctor should show you the best position for you.
+A respiratory therapist, nurse, or doctor will show you the best position for postural drainage.

 The best time to do postural drainage is either before a meal or 1 ½ hours after a meal, when your stomach is emptiest.